echoprotocol/test-framework/docs/Framework.md

 - `account authorization: list` - each element is number of node on which corresponding account would be authorized (correspondance condition = index of element).
 - `asset_distribution_type: string` - type of asset distribution between accounts in account generation process.
 Can be: 'random', 'equal', 'fixed'.

-Each test obtain properties, automated setted using `config.py`, like:
+Each test obtain properties, automated setted using `config.py`:

 - `api_access: string` - path to api-access config file.
 - `data_dir: string` - path to desired data directory.